tytydraco/yessleep/out/The_Return_To_The_Missing_Parking_Lot_Part_2.md

 "Oh shit" I said looking up at the ceiling and counting the marks.

-"Someone else has been here, surviving" Andy said also looking up and still catching his breath.
+"Someone else has been in here, surviving" Andy said also looking up and still catching his breath.
 He seemed to be laying on a purple upholstered section of the van that was some kind of custom bed with wood framing.

 Dario was also shining his light around now.
 "What does that say?"
 He asked out loud crawling over to a notebook paper that was stuck to one of the walls of the van.